matrix-org/synapse/README.rst

 This installs synapse, along with the libraries it uses, into a virtual environment under ``~/.synapse``.

+Alternatively, Silvio Fricke has contributed a Dockerfile to automate the above in Docker at https://registry.hub.docker.com/u/silviof/docker-matrix/.

 To set up your homeserver, run (in your virtualenv, as before)::

     $ cd ~/.synapse